 I’ve scoured my favorite retailers, as well as my own closet, to come up with a simple yet chic collection of spring BFF’s (best fashion friends) – pieces that will carry us stylishly through a week in Paris, Prague or Pasadena.
 After going through this process, I believe a capsule wardrobe can work for anyone.
 A combination of classic pieces with a few accents will allow you to mix to maximum outfit effect, in any season.

 Even better, I’ve created this spring capsule wardrobe to fit into a carry-on bag, if you wish to travel light.
 I recently traveled with only a carry-on to Europe and it was wonderful to not have to worry about a missing checked bag.
 And since these pieces are mostly classics, you will turn to them again and again, at home.

 Spring Capsule Wardrobe - The Pieces

 CROPPED JEANS ~ MAXI SKIRT ~ TROUSERS ~ BLAZER ~ CARDIGAN SWEATER ~ PULLOVER SWEATER ~ COTTON SHIRT (long-sleeved) ~ COTTON SHIRT (short-sleeved) ~ T-SHIRTS ~ TANK ~ DRESS ~ TRENCH COAT

 Spring Capsule Wardrobe Color Palette

-This concept can work with many different spring color palettes.
-Begin with your basics, then layer in the color.
-Other examples: Start with brown and cream and add in blush and forest green.
-Or start with black and white and add in avocado and coral.
+This concept can work with any color palette.
+Begin with your neutrals, then layer in the color.
+Other examples: brown and cream plus blush and forest green.
+Or black and white plus avocado and coral.
 If you have no idea where to start, pick a favorite scarf or patterned blouse — make those colors your palette.

 Spring Capsule Wardrobe - The Essential Pieces